ANU5565/github-analyzer/README.md

 # 🚀 GitHub Analyzer

-GitHub Analyzer is a modern web application that explores and visualizes GitHub user data in a clean, interactive, and beginner-friendly way.
+GitHub Analyzer is a modern web app that explores and visualizes GitHub user profiles in a clean, interactive way.
+It helps you quickly understand user stats, repositories, and activity using a smooth glassmorphism-inspired interface.

-The goal of this project is to make GitHub profiles easier to understand by presenting repositories, stats, and activity insights through a smooth glassmorphism-inspired UI.

-This project is also a learning playground for experimenting with React, API integration, UI design, and frontend architecture.
+This project is built as both a practical tool and a learning playground for experimenting with frontend development, API integration, and UI design.

 ---

-## 🌟 Project Vision

-GitHub Analyzer aims to:

-- Simplify GitHub profile exploration
-- Provide visual insights for repositories and stats
-- Offer a modern UI experience
-- Encourage learning through open-source collaboration

-This project is built with growth in mind — features will expand over time with community contributions.
+## 📌 About / How to Use

+Once the app runs successfully, you’ll land on the home page where you can navigate using the sidebar.

+Here’s how to explore the app:

+- Go to **Analyzer** and enter a GitHub username (search is not case-sensitive).
+- After searching, the app automatically opens the dashboard view.
+- You’ll see profile stats like followers and repositories.
+- Clicking on any repository redirects you directly to its GitHub page.
+- The **Compare** section allows side-by-side exploration of users.
+- The **Trending** section displays currently trending repositories.
+- The **Dashboard** provides a quick overview of selected profile data.

+The interface is designed to feel intuitive — just explore and click around.

 ---

 ## ✨ Features

-- 🔍 Search GitHub users instantly
+- Search GitHub users instantly
-- 📊 Profile statistics overview
+- View profile statistics
+- Browse repositories
-- ⭐ Repository listing
+- Repository redirect support
+- User comparison tools
+- Trending repositories view
 - Smooth animated UI
-- Glassmorphism design style
-- Responsive layout
-- Fast performance via Vite
+- Modern glass-style interface

 ---